anuragal/aws/ML/certification.md

 5. How to look at residual plots
 6. What happens when you have colinear features)
 7. Recognize a Poisson distribution
+8. Transfer learning
+9. Kernel trick for classification
+10. 2 confusion matrices
+11. overfit/underfit and what to do to prevent it
+12. one about NLP algorithms TF-IDF "vs" word2vec

 ### Other questions were mostly around this topic:
 1. 2-3 questions on Use of Docker container